 A clean and polished bike is a happy bike.
-Give your bike a good clean and polish.
-Corrosion inducing mud, salt and road grime find it difficult to stick to a clean and shiny bike:
+Corrosion inducing mud, salt and road grime will shorten components lifespan:

 - Start by giving your bike a rinse with clean water;

-- Spray a bike specific cleaner such as the excellent Muc-Off all over your bike (maybe an extra blast over the grimiest of areas such as the driver train);
+- Spray a bike specific cleaner such as Muc-Off all over your bike

 - Leave the cleaner to do its thing for 3-5 minutes and use this time to take a brush to the drivetrain (chain, chain set cassette, derailleurs) to loosen the built up dirt.
 TOP TIP: a toothbrush is really good to get into those hard to reach places;